ramank775/vartalap/README.md

 # Contribution
 [Vartalap](https://vartalap.one9x.org) is an open source project.
 We are looking for building the community around the project, welcoming everyone or anyone who is interested in contributing.

 - Facing any issue?
-Raise an issue [here](https://github.com/ramank775/vartalap/issues) with the necessary details.
+Raise an issue [here](https://github.com/ramank775/vartalap/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D) with the necessary details.

 - Looking for a new feture?
-Raise an feature request [here](https://github.com/ramank775/vartalap/issues).
+Raise an feature request [here](https://github.com/ramank775/vartalap/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEAT%5D).

+- Found a security issue?
+Report it responsibility, view our security policy [here](https://github.com/ramank775/vartalap/security/policy).

 - Wants to resolve an issue? **Thanks!** initiate the discussion on issue of your choice.